bukhavtsov/bukhavtsov.github.io/content/posts/my-first-post.md

 # Big O Notation
 # Begin

 Hello everybody and welcome back.
-My name is Artem and blog post we're going to understand what does Big O notation mean and consider the time complexity.
+My name is Artem and in this blog post we're going to understand what does Big O notation mean and consider the time complexity.
 So, Let's get to it!

 ## Agenda:
 - Why it's essential to understand and master Big O?